 There are a few ways you could save cash with repairable salvage vehicles, but some stand out the most.
 You could buy salvage cars online, saving fuel money and time you’d spend visiting car lots and dealers.
 You could also find places near you where you can buy repairable salvage cars, saving on the delivery costs.
 Additionally, if you have any mechanical knowledge and could do the repairs yourself, you could save on labor costs.

-So, let’s take a look into the salvage cars, what they are, how to go about buying vehicles near you so you can optimize the purchase process and keep the costs to a minimum.
+So, let’s take a look into the salvage cars.
+What they are, and how to go about buying vehicles near you so you can optimize the purchase process and keep the costs to a minimum.

 What Are Salvage Cars?

-A salvage car is a vehicle that has a salvage title, which is issued by the Department of Motor Vehicles (DMV) to vehicles that have sustained some sort of damage.
-What this title means is that the vehicle can’t be driven on the road in its current state, even if it will move under its own power without any issues.
+A salvage car is a vehicle that has a salvage title.
+This is issued by the Department of Motor Vehicles (DMV) to vehicles that have sustained some sort of damage.
+What this title means is that the vehicle can’t be driven on the road in its current state.
+Even if it will move under its own power without any issues.
 Cars that doesn’t have a salvage title are often referred to as clean title cars.

 A car can be issued a salvage title for a large number of reasons, damage being the most obvious one.
 So, if a car has been in an accident, the insurance company will assess the damage.
-If the repair costs are above a certain value, it gets totaled.
-The threshold for the car to be totaled is usually around 75 percent, but this figure varies from state to state.
-If the repair costs are above the said threshold, the insurance company will pay the claim to the owner of the vehicle.
+The car gets totaled if the repair costs are above a certain value.
+The threshold for the car to be totaled is usually around 75 percent.
+However, this figure varies from state to state.
+The insurance company will pay the claim to the owner of the vehicle if the repair costs are above the said threshold.
 They then take possession of the car and take out a salvage title vehicles notice for it.

 But accidents are not the only reason a car could lose its clean title and get a salvage title.
 For example, flood damage would also render a car salvage.
 Even acts of vandalism would render a car salvage.
 And if it has been stolen and retrieved after the insurance company paid the claim, it is again given a salvage title.